matkv/Notes/flutter/bloc-library.md

 ### States

-States are the **input** to a bloc - they represent part of our applications state.
+States are the **output** of a bloc - they represent part of our applications state.
 UI components can be **notified** of states and redraw themselves based on the current state.

 In the counter example, the state could for example simply be an integer representing the counter's current value.